weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/aggregate.md

 <details>
   <summary>Example response</summary>

-  The output is like this:
+  The query should produce a response like the one below:

   <FilteredTextBlock
     text={PyCode}